Bearsampp/module-powershell/.gradle-docs/TASKS.md

 ### release

-Build a release package for a specific ConsoleZ version.
+Build a release package for a specific shell version.

 **Group**: `build`